 The Orthodontic Externship is offered to interested predoctoral dental students and dentists who plan to specialize in orthodontics.
 The extern will visit for one week and will attend lectures, literature reviews and case presentations with our Orthodontic Residents.
 We will provide an educational experience designed to acquaint the extern with the faculty, our state of the art clinic and our Residency Program.
 The Director, along with our faculty, will meet with and get to know the extern who may be a potential applicant to our Program.
 Externs can apply any time of the year and will be observing the treatment of patients in our graduate clinic, but will not treat patients.
 If you are interested in applying for an orthodontic externship, please fill out the application form.

-Applications are accepted starting Dec.
-1st through March 15th.
-Notifications will be sent out the first week in April.
+Applications are accepted starting Jan.
+2nd through Mar.
+30th.
+Notifications will be sent out after April 1st.

 This program will provide the opportunity for the extern who has an interest in periodontics to observe advanced surgical techniques.
 This will include, but not be limited to, procedures such as: open flap debridement, bone grafts, guided tissue regeneration, and endosseous dental implants.
 The extern will also have the opportunity to participate in case presentations and didactic seminars/lectures.